python/devguide/triaging.rst

 An important component of triaging PRs and issues involves appropriately categorizing them through the usage of labels.

+invalid - Used manually for PRs that do not meet basic requirements and can be automatically added by bedevere when authors attempt to merge maintenace branches into the master branch.
+During competitions, this label casues the PR to not count towards the author's contributions.

 needs backport to X.Y - Used for PRs which are appropriate to backport to branches prior to master.
 Generally, backports to the maintenance branches are primarily bugfixes and documentation clarifications.
 Backports to the security branches are strictly reserved for PRs involving security fixes, such as crashes, privilege escalation, and DoS.
-The use of this label will cause the bot to attempt to automatically merge the PR into the branches specified.
+The use of this label will cause miss-islington to attempt to automatically merge the PR into the branches specified.

 skip issue - Used for PRs which involve trivial changes, such as typo fixes, comment changes, and section rephrases.
 The majority of PRs require